Main Campus – Burka

 The Main Campus caters for children of all school ages starting in Nursery (age 3 – 4) right through to Year 13 (age 18).

-In September 2011, St Constantine’s opened a brand new, purpose-built Lower Primary School in the centre of Arusha between Barclays Bank and Spur Restaurant on Serengeti Road.
+In September 2011, St Constantine’s opened a brand new, purpose-built Lower Primary School in the centre of Arusha between Barclays Bank and Spanish Tiles on Serengeti Road.
 The campus currently has four classes ranging from Nursery (age 3 – 4) to Year 2 (6 – 7).
 Families living close to town are now able to take advantage of the amazing education at St. Constantine’s without having their little ones travel across town.
 By the time the children reach Year 3 they will be more mature and equipped to handle the journey.

 Teachers across the two campuses plan collaboratively to provide the students with hands on and appropriate learning activities.
 The students are also given many opportunities to interact with their peers at the main campus.